wesl-ee/RAL/docs/README.md

 have a single focus.
 These boards are called _continuities_ because unlinke boards, posts are never archived and threads are never locked.
 Thus, conversation is continuous, leading to the name _continuity_.
-Only the admin may create or remove a new continuity using `bin/admin_panel`.
+Only the admin may create or remove a new continuity using the administrator interface.

 Each continuity has a number of topics created by users.
 These topics express thoughts and ideas and are expanded upon in the replies.
 Anyone may